-Routledge, a leading publisher in interdisciplinary Area Studies, invites applications for the Editorship of the peer-reviewed journal Comparative American Studies.
+Routledge, a leading publisher in the Arts, Humanities and Social Sciences invites applications for the Editorship of the peer-reviewed journal Comparative American Studies.

 About the Journal